Applying statistical learning theory to deep learning: Lecture 1: Applying statistical learning theory to deep learning

 \begin{claim} A neural network with fixed architecture can learn the function of any circuit:

 Where we use a fully connected neural net with $l=depth$ layers and $k=size$ nodes in every layer. \end{claim}

 This can be done easily, if we choose the weights of each edge to be $\pm 1$ if the edge is connected in the circuit (with /o without a NOT gate in between), $0$ otherwise.
-The bias terms are chosen $fan\_in-1$ for AND gates, $1-fan\_in$ for OR gates.
+The bias terms are chosen as $fan\_in-1$ for AND gates, $1-fan\_in$ for OR gates, for a given value of $fan\_in \in [0,1]$.
 The weights essentially describe which wires exist in the circuit.
 Thus neural networks can represent any binary function.

-More generally, we have a \textit{universal representation theorem}: Any continuous function $f:[0,1]^d\rightarrow \mathbb{N}$ can be approximated to within $\epsilon$ by a feed-forward network with sigmoidal (or almost any other) activation function and a single hidden layer.
+More generally, we have a \textit{universal representation theorem} \cite{cybenko1989approximation,hornik1989multilayer,barron1993universal,pinkus1999approximation}: Any continuous function $f:[0,1]^d\rightarrow \mathbb{R}$ can be approximated to within $\epsilon$ by a feed-forward network with sigmoidal (or almost any other) activation function and a single hidden layer.
 This shows that as a model class, feed-forward neural nets are extremely expressive and can represent any reality.
 However, representing functions may require huge networks, e.g. with layer widths exponential in $d$.
 The relevant question is not what a network of arbitrary size can represent, but what small networks can represent.

 Small networks can represent intersections of half-spaces (using single hidden layer, each neuron corresponds to a half-space and the output neuron performs AND) and unions of intersections of half-spaces (with two hidden layers: half-spaces$\rightarrow$OR$\rightarrow$AND).
-However, the main compelling reason to use them is \textit{feature learning}: Linear predictors over (small number of) features, in turn represented as linear predictors over more basic features, that in turn are also represented as linear predictors.
+However, the main compelling reason to use them is \textit{feature learning}: linear predictors over (small number of) features, in turn represented as linear predictors over more basic features, that in turn are also represented as linear predictors.
 In essence, the network builds up a hierarchy of predictors that progressively manage more abstract features of the data.
 In the case of image data, this is typically presented as early layers learning simple features (edges in images), and later layers building up on the simpler features to represent higher-level, semantic ideas (cars, birds, etc.).
+Feature learning is at the heart of the success of deep neural networks, see e.g. \cite{bengio2013representation} for a description of the benefits of these architectures for representation learning.